 Academic Testing administers tests at the request of instructors for math and science courses, Internet and hybrid classes, make-up tests for campus courses, advanced standing tests and computer proficiency exams.
-Correspondence testing is done by arrangement only and requires special permission.

 Academic Testing also proctors tests originating from other institutions.
 The proctoring fee is $15 per test and requires special permission.
 For more information about our requirements or to make an appointment, please call.